aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 This is how you use Aspose.Slides to apply a gradient fill to a shape:

-1. Create an instance of the [Presentation class](https://apireference.aspose.com/slides/net/aspose.slides/presentation).
+1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
-2. Obtain a slide's reference through its index.
+2. Get a slide's reference through its index.
 3. Add an [IShape](https://apireference.aspose.com/slides/net/aspose.slides/ishape) to the slide.
 4. Set the Shape's [FillType](https://apireference.aspose.com/slides/net/aspose.slides/filltype) to `Gradient`.
 5. Add your 2 preferred colors with defined positions using the `Add` methods exposed by the `GradientStops` collection associated with `GradientFormat` class.
 6. Write the modified presentation as a PPTX file.

-This C# demonstrates an operation where the gradient fill effect was used on an ellipse:
+This C# code demonstrates an operation where the gradient fill effect was used on an ellipse:

 ```c#
 // Instantiates a presentation class that represents a presentation file